 - 4.1 The provision of an adoption service is a statutory requirement and the council is required to monitor the provision of adoption services.
-The government agreed that all local authorities (LAs) would be expected to deliver their adoption services through an RAA by 2020 and funding was provided by the Department for Education (DfE) to cover the costs of setting up these new arrangements. - 4.2 On 12 December 2018, Sandwell Council's Cabinet gave approval to transfer adoption services to the new Regional Adoption Agency: Adoption@Heart.
-These arrangements were considered by the Scrutiny Committee at its meeting on 7 January 2019 when it was also agreed that the Scrutiny Committee would undertake the role to scrutinise these arrangements and report its findings to the Corporate Parenting Board, which is chaired by the Lead Member for Best Start in Life.
+The government agreed that all local authorities (LAs) would be expected to deliver their adoption services through a RAA by 2020 and funding was provided by the Department for Education (DfE) to cover the costs of setting up these new arrangements. - 4.2 On 12 December 2018, Sandwell Council's Cabinet gave approval to transfer adoption services to the new Regional Adoption Agency: Adoption@Heart.
+These arrangements were considered by the Scrutiny Committee at its meeting on 7 January 2019 when it was also agreed that the Scrutiny Committee would undertake the role to scrutinise these

-- 4.3 The RAA for the Black Country local authorities is called Adoption@Heart.
+- arrangements and report its findings to the Corporate Parenting Board, which is chaired by the Lead Member for Children and Education. - 4.3 The RAA for the Black Country local authorities is called Adoption@Heart.
 The arrangement is a 'hosted' model, whereby the adoption service is hosted by Wolverhampton City Council on behalf of the four Black County local authorities and commissioned on their behalf via Dudley Council.
 Contractual arrangements are in place for all partners.
-The adoption service has an operational interface with each local authority children's service; in Sandwell, this is Sandwell Children's Trust. - 4.4 Adoption@Heart has now been operating for just over 2 years.
-The number of children adopted in the 12-month period 2020/21 has increased by 25% on the previous year performance. - 4.5 In the first year of operation, forty one percent of children placed were from Sandwell and consequently numbers placed for the other three partners were considerably lower.
+The adoption service has an operational interface with each local authority children's service; in Sandwell, this is Sandwell Children's Trust. - 4.4 Adoption@Heart has now been operating for just over 3 years.
+The number of children adopted in the 12-month period 2021/22 has remained on par with the previous year's performance. - 4.5 In the first year of operation, forty one percent of children placed were from Sandwell and consequently numbers placed for the other three partners were considerably lower.
 This was because more Sandwell children were waiting on Placement Orders at the point the service became operational.
-In 2020/21 this has levelled out with twenty-eight percent of children placed being from Sandwell. - 4.6 Key areas of focus for the second year, as set out in the Annual Report, have been on adoption support, early permanence in placing children, adopter recruitment, and increasing adopter engagement and consultation. - 4.7 Panels have approved 69 Adopters and matched 124 children in the year 2020/21. - 4.8 Adoption@Heart has adapted well to the challenges imposed by the pandemic and has continued to perform well, this is shown in the performance data contained in the annual review.
+In 2020/21 this levelled out with twenty-seven percent of children placed being from Sandwell.
+This year's performance has been largely maintained with twenty-eight percent of children placed being from Sandwell - 4.7 Panels have approved 54 Adopters and matched 103 children in the year 2021/22. - 4.8 Key areas of focus for the third year, as set out in the Annual Report, have been on adoption support, early permanence in placing children, adopter sufficiency, and kinship care and practice development. - 4.9 Adoption@Heart has adapted well to the challenges imposed by the pandemic and has continued to perform well, this is shown in the performance data contained in the annual review.